CharlieBlocks/PyGL/README.md

 # PyGL
 A render engine similar to OpenGL that runs natively on python.
-Mainly targeted towards simply 3D games and visualisation of information.
+Mainly targeted towards simple 3D games and visualisation of information.

 To do:
     Add in texturing